cormensratio/hafenkran-userservice/README.md

 ## UserService

-The UserService for the Hafenkran project is used to save user relevant information and as authentication server.
+The UserService for the Hafenkran project is used to save user relevant information, as well as for supplying the JWT used for authenticating users.
 For authentication the server generates a JWT, which can then be forwarded to the other services from the client, so every service knows about the users identity.

 ### Setup